itshasnainkhanofficial/React-Assessment/Readme.md

 new array to context with the one item with the matching “id” being changed.

 2. Make it so clicking the heart icon on any given image runs this method

+# Module 8

+Make the image display the filled heart icon when it's already favorited

+Logic to follow:

+- If the image is favorited, display the filled heart icon always

+- Otherwise, if the image being hovered on, display the heart outline instead * If

+it isn't favorited OR hovered on, don't display anything

+Remember to make it so clicking the filled heart icon ALSO runs the toggleFavorite function!

+Filled heart icon:

+<j className="ri-heart-fill favorite"></i>